The Right Way to Price a Handmade Product (Step-by-Step Formula)

 Handmade items should be priced, first and foremost, to cover the costs associated with making your products and running your business (including your hourly wage).
 Then, you should add profits to your prices, and then add a markup to allow for wholesale pricing, customer discounts, or to help cover incidentals.

-The basic 3 steps to price your handmade products are:
+3 steps to price your handmade products are:

 STEP 1: COVER COSTS

-STEP 2: ADD PROFITS
+STEP 2: ADD PROFIT

 Your business must profit in order to stay in business.
-Profits should always be built into your price and properly calculated; not simply multiplying numbers by two and hoping there’s a profit left after costs are covered.
+Profits should always be built into your price and properly calculated; not simply multiplying numbers by two and hoping there’s profit left after costs are covered.

 STEP 3: ADD MARKUP